gagankukkar/JSON-data-organizer-API/README.md

-# blog-posts
+# JSON-data-organizer-API

-The purpose of this project is to take blog post data from an external API and organize it for the end user.
+The purpose of this project is to take raw data from an external API and organize it for the end user.

 ## How it Works
 - Parse the client's query